spences10/scottspence.com/posts/2021/09/20/sveltekit-crash-course/index.md

 - Node v14+
 - Terminal
 - VS Code or a text editor of your choosing
-- GitHub/Gitlab account
+- GitHub/GitLab account

-Or GitPod ot GitHub code spaces.
+Or Gitpod ot GitHub code spaces.

 ## What is Svelte and SvelteKit